d-lukashevich/react-on-outside-event/README.md

 };
 ```

+## Notes

-Just like with the "useOutsideEvent", if You do not provide "eventHandlerName" it will be considered as "onClick".
+-   Just like with the "useOutsideEvent", if You do not provide "eventHandlerName" it will be considered as "onClick".
+-   All other props passed to the OutsideEventContainer (excluding "callback", "eventHandlerName", "element") will be transfer to the element.
+-   It is safe to use pure components as elements for OutsideEventContainer - all functions, created inside, are properly memoized.

 ## License